wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_location/index.md

 ## Overview

-These tests check if the introduced configuration works as expected for valid values and if the logcollector response for analyzing requests works properly.
+These tests check if the logcollector location and exclude options work as expected for valid values.

 ## Objective

-Confirm that the different options for logcollector configuration work and are correctly loaded.
+Confirm that different location values for logcollector configuration work and are correctly loaded.

 ## General info